Healthy Minds Lincolnshire

 Who are we?

-Healthy Minds Lincolnshire provide emotional wellbeing support for children and young people up to 19 years old (25 if they have special educational needs/disability or are leaving care).
+Healthy Minds Lincolnshire provide emotional wellbeing support for children and young people up to 19 years old (25 years old if they have special educational needs or a disability or are leaving care).

 Emotional wellbeing is about being happy, confident and having good relationships.

 Evidence tells us that early intervention, when issues arise, helps to prevent mental health problems developing in the future.
-That’s why our service is focused on providing children and young people with early interventions to prevent emotional wellbeing worries escalating into mental health concerns.
+Our service is focused on providing children and young people with early interventions to prevent emotional wellbeing worries escalating into mental health concerns.

 Healthy Minds Lincolnshire is being delivered by Lincolnshire Partnership NHS Foundation Trust through a partnership agreement led by Lincolnshire County Council.